 In an age that idolizes novelty and youth, age can be seen as an impediment, but we don’t see it that way.
 We find that our age provides us with wisdom and maturity, qualities sorely lacking in today’s world.
 Yet, we’re not stiff with tradition.
 We don’t let tradition run roughshod over us.
 As Jesus said, “The Sabbath (tradition) was made for man, not man for the Sabbath” (Mark 2:22).

 We are liturgical, but not stiff or stuffy.
 Liturgical means that we find meaning in the symbolism of Sunday worship patterns.
 We are evangelical, but not fundamentalist.
 Evangelical means that we believe that all Christians find new life in Christ.
 We are sacramental in a broad sense, in that we believe that all of life is sacred, that it belongs to God.
 And we are spiritual, but not dreamy or lost in the stars.
 Jesus taught that there are no areas of life that are devoid of the Holy Spirit.
-As Christians we bring the Holy Spirit with us wherever we go.
+As Christians we are in the Holy Spirit wherever we go.

 We are affiliated with the Evangelical Association of Reformed and Congregational Churches (known as the “Evangelical Association” or the EARCC), which perfectly matches our founding character and tracks with our long history.
 The Germans who founded St. Paul’s were not Lutheran, though they came from Germany, Martin Luther’s home.
 Neither were they Roman Catholic.
 Rather, they were broad-based Protestants, Calvinists—and the early Calvinists were a generous, grace-filled people.
 They were fed up with the religious wars that tore Europe apart in the seventeenth and eighteenth centuries.
 They came to America looking for peace, prosperity, and the hope of the gospel.
 They were independent minded, like the early Congregationalists, who had come to Marietta with a spirit of Christian unity.